risan/helpers/README.md

 ### `formatDate()`

 Format the given `value` as a date.
 You can also pass the optional `outputPattern` and `inputPattern` (see `date-fns`'s [format string pattern](https://date-fns.org/v2.9.0/docs/format)).
-Check the [Automatic Date Pattern Recognition](#automatic-date-pattern-recogniztion) section to see all possible `value` patterns that can be recognized automatically.
+Also check the [Automatic Datetime Pattern Recognition](#automatic-datetime-pattern-recognition) section to see all possible patterns that can be recognized automatically.

 ```js
 formatDate(value, outputPattern = 'MM/dd/yyyy', inputPattern = null)